SAP-samples/integration-suite-b2b-exercises-advanced/Introduction/README.md

 ![image](assets/2.png)

-1. Go into your package openSAP-BTP4-User13 -> Artifacts, and
+1. Go into your package openSAP-BTP4-UserXX -> Artifacts (with XX replaced by your number), and
     1. Select all 6 copied integration flows which start with your user id.
     2. Click on Actions -> Configure